Ivan Hirst: Post-war specials

-Two of the most significant 'special' cars developed by Volkswagen while under the control of the British were the 'Radclyffe Roadster', and a four-seater convertible, both custom-built by Rudolph Ringel.
+Two of the most significant custom cars developed by Volkswagen while under the control of the British were the Radclyffe Roadster, and a four-seater convertible, both custom-built by Rudolph Ringel.
 The Radclyffe was a two-seater roadster that was the transport of Colonel Charles Radclyffe over the summer months of 1946.
 The four-seater convertible was Ivan Hirst's personal transport.

-Karmann was asked to build a four-seater, another coach-builder, Hebmüller, was asked to make a two-seater roadster.
-Its design was not unlike the 'Radclyffe Roadster', with a similar hood and side windows.
+Karmann was asked to build a four-seater, and coach-builder was asked to make a two-seater roadster.
+Its design was not unlike the Radclyffe Roadster, with a similar hood and side windows.
 The rear engine cover, however, was a hand-formed panel, not a converted front bonnet as was the Radclyffe version.

 REME

 The Corps of Royal Electrical and Mechanical Engineers (REME), to which Hirst belonged, has a relationship with Volkswagen which began in 1945 with a REME detachment using the factory to repair captured enemy vehicles and later to overhaul Willys MB and other British Army vehicle engines.
 Hirst, the Control Commission for Germany's British Senior Resident Officer, arrived at the Volkswagen factory in August of that year.

-From 1946 the Volkswagen factory focus was on repairing and reconditioning Volkswagens and became known as 'No 2 REME Auxiliary Workshop'.
-As the company's prospects improved, the unit became essentially civilian-run but directed by the Army.
+From 1946 the Volkswagen factory focus was on repairing and reconditioning Volkswagens and became known as No 2 REME Auxiliary Workshop.
+As the company's prospects improved, the unit became essentially civilian-run but directed by the army.
 The REME link ended when, on 6 September 1949, ownership transferred to the West German government.
-Since then VW has recognised the role that Ivan Hirst and the REME played in its rise from the ashes of the Second World War.
+Since then Volkswagen has recognised the role that Ivan Hirst and the REME played in its rise from the ashes of the Second World War.
 A close bond exists between Volkswagen and REME to this day.

 Memories

 Hirst had strong memories of his time at Wolfsburg which he would share with local Volkswagen enthusiasts.
 The one strongest memory he would refer to regularly was the smell of the fish glue used to fix the cardboard headlinings in early cars.
 In later life, he became somewhat more reticent about his involvement, often saying that it was only by chance that he had been involved and that if he had not done it someone else would have.

-In January 1948, Hirst and Colonel Radclyffe were instrumental in assigning the former Opel production manager, Heinrich Nordhoff as the managing director of Volkswagen, who served the group for 20 years until his death in 1968, building up the plant into one of the world's leading car manufacturers.
-Volkswagen trademark was registered, with the German Patent Office in Munich in October, in the same year.
+In January 1948, Hirst and Colonel Radclyffe were instrumental in assigning the former Opel production manager Heinrich Nordhoff as the managing director of Volkswagen, who served the group for 20 years until his death in 1968, building up the plant into one of the world's leading car manufacturers.
+The Volkswagen trademark was registered with the German Patent Office in Munich in October in the same year.

 Being a keen amateur photographer, his home was littered with images taken in the early days at Volkswagen, including one really early picture of a prototype coupe which was very similar to the Volkswagen Type 14A (Hebmüller Cabriolet) cars of the early 1950s.